pmcelhaney/counterfact/README.md

 | Optimized for                                     | end users                        | developers                  |
 | Developer experience                              | 😣                               | 😁                          |

-### Backstory

-Having worked on several different teams at companies large and small, I found a consistent frustrating pattern: **When I was working on frontend code, I spent more time fiddling with the backend so that I could test the frontend than I did building features and fixing bugs.** In order to move faster, I started creating lightweight mock services that I could use in development.
-That of course meant maintaining two back ends -- the real one and the mocks -- trading one problem for another.

-However, over the course of several years, I found ways to minimize the effort to create and maintain mocks.
-For example, if the APIs are documented with OpenAPI / Swagger (they should be!) we can use that documentation to automatically generate code.
-Since a mock server doesn't need to scale or be secure, we can optimize everything around developer experience.
-These optimizations have culminated in **Counterfact, the fastest and easiest way to build and maintain mock REST APIs.**

 <details>
 <summary>What's wrong with the status quo?</summary>